shafr/shafr.github.io/_audio_books/galaxy_edge/009-imperator.md

 * Finally we get to know about Rechs, Goth Soles, and other guys.

 Cons:
-* I really hate space combats sections in this books - they are really boring and exausing.
+* I really hate space combats sections in this books - they are really boring and exhausting.
-* You really wish to stop reading book few times, so much I was exausted and tired from the deus-ex machinas moments.
+* You really wish to stop reading book few times, so much I was exhausting and tired from the deus-ex machinas moments.

 # Quotes: